 How to make a public access determination

-To make a public access determination, complete a Proposal for Access Determination form.
+To make a public access determination, agencies should complete a Proposal for Access Determination form.

 The Proposal for Access Determination form should be submitted with a Series Registration form when registering a new series (the GRS field may be left blank), or submitted with a Consignment List spreadsheet (if the whole of series access determination is not applicable to the consignment).
-The completed and signed form should be emailed to Collection Management Services.
+The completed and signed form should be emailed to the Archive Team.

-The Proposal for Access Determination form must be signed by a Senior Manager, preferably a Manager with responsibility for records.
+The Proposal for Access Determination form is to be signed by a Senior Manager, preferably a Manager with responsibility for records.

 Public Access Determination Guideline